 You can place functions and data by separating them into their own objects without having to use toolchain-specific pragmas or attributes.
-Alternatively, you can specify a name of a section using the function or variable attribute, \\attribute\\((section("name"))).
+Alternatively, you can specify a name of a section using the function or variable attribute, \\attribute\((section("name"))).

-You can use \\attribute\\((section("name"))) to place a function or variable in a separate ELF section.
+You can use \attribute\((section("name"))) to place a function or variable in a separate ELF section, where name is a name of your choice.
 You can then use a scatter file to place the named sections at specific locations.